 Enjoying smooth gameplay at a high frame rate should be your primary concern.
 You should also be concerned about the design especially the chasing lines aggressiveness and the keyboard that you get.

 In addition, if you know the specific features to focus on you can find yourself spending much less for performance levels that are sufficient for smooth play.
 Let us jump right into play and define the things that you should know before buying a gaming laptop.

 Games are highly graphical.
 It goes without saying that the performance features of the graphics cards on the laptop are a primary issue of concern.
 The market offers the gaming world two primary options which are AMD and NVIDIA.
 These are brands that offer a variety of cards.
 When considering a laptop, you should ensure you get the right graphics card.
 Unlike the desktop that allows you to have two graphics cards, the laptop can only operate on one.

-This is most overlooked aspect on gaming laptop, you have to make sure that the laptop you are buying has at least two or three regular type a USB port and you don’t USB type-c connector because you won’t be able to connect your favorite gaming mice, mic or gaming headset with the type-c connector.
+This is the most overlooked aspect of a gaming laptop, you have to make sure that the laptop you are buying has at least two or three regular types a USB port and you don’t USB type-c connector because you won’t be able to connect your favorite gaming mice, mic or gaming headset with the type-c connector.